zendeskgarden/react-components/src/MultiSelect/Readme.md

-## WIP MultiSelect

-This component is not released and is for demo purposes only.

 ### Selected Items
 The `selectedItems` prop can be anything wrapped in the `Selectable` higher-order component.
 With the `Selectable` HOC it respects the `disabled, value, and onRemove` props.
 The most common use-case would be the `Label` component and is made available through `MultiSelect.Label` component.